Multi-node Acceleration for Large-scale GCNs: Abstract

-Limited by the memory capacity and computation power, singe-node graph convolutional neural network (GCN) accelerators cannot complete the execution of GCNs within a reasonable time, due to explosive graphs nowadays.
-Thus, large-scale GCNs call for a multi-node acceleration system (MultiAccSys) like TPU-Pod for large-scale neural network.
+Limited by the memory capacity and compute power, singe-node graph convolutional neural network (GCN) accelerators cannot complete the execution of GCNs within a reasonable amount of time, due to the explosive size of graphs nowadays.
+Thus, large-scale GCNs call for a multi-node acceleration system (MultiAccSys) like TPU-Pod for large-scale neural networks.

-In this work, we aim to scale the single-node GCN accelerator to accelerate GCNs on large-scale graphs.
-We first identify the communication pattern and challenges of the multi-node acceleration for GCNs on large-scale graphs.
-We observe that (1) the existence of the irregular coarse-grained communication pattern exists in the execution of GCNs in MultiAccSys, which introduces massive redundant network transmissions and off-chip memory accesses; (2) the acceleration of GCNs in MultiAccSys is mainly bounded by network bandwidth but tolerates network latency.
-Guided by the above observations, we then propose MultiGCN, an efficient MultiAccSys for large-scale GCNs that trades network latency for network bandwidth.
+In this work, we aim to scale up single-node GCN accelerators to accelerate GCNs on large-scale graphs.
+We first identify the communication pattern and challenges of multi-node acceleration for GCNs on large-scale graphs.
+We observe that (1) coarse-grained communication patterns exist in the execution of GCNs in MultiAccSys, which introduces massive amount of redundant network transmissions and off-chip memory accesses; (2) overall, the acceleration of GCNs in MultiAccSys is bandwidth-bound and latency-tolerant.
+Guided by these two observations, we then propose MultiGCN, the first MultiAccSys for large-scale GCNs that trades network latency for network bandwidth.
 Specifically, by leveraging the network latency tolerance, we \emph{first} propose a topology-aware multicast mechanism with a one \texttt{put} per \texttt{multicast} message-passing model to reduce transmissions and alleviate network bandwidth requirements. \emph{Second}, we introduce a scatter-based round execution mechanism which cooperates with the multicast mechanism and reduces redundant off-chip memory accesses.
 Compared to the baseline MultiAccSys, MultiGCN achieves 4$\sim$12$\times$ speedup using only 28\%$\sim$68\% energy, while reducing 32\% transmissions and 73\% off-chip memory accesses on average.
-Besides, MultiGCN not only achieves 2.5$\sim$8$\times$ speedup over the state-of-the-art multi-GPU solution, but also can scale to large-scale graph compared to single-node GCN accelerator.
+It not only achieves 2.5$\sim$8$\times$ speedup over the state-of-the-art multi-GPU solution, but also scales to large-scale graphs as opposed to single-node GCN accelerators.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{